-Before you can connect to the Internet, you need to connect your computer to a telephone line with a telephone cable (not supplied).
-Once you have set up your telephone cable connection, you are ready to connect to the Internet.
+Before you can connect to the Internet, you need to connect your computer to a telephone line with a telephone cable (not supplied) and have an account with an Internet Service Provider (ISP).

 To connect a telephone cable

 - 1 Plug one end of the phone cable (1) into the modem port $rac{1}{2}$ on the computer. - 2 Plug the other end into the wall jack (2).